gkonig/Superpy/README.txt

     With the following command you can change the current data:
         'set_date'        With this command you can set the current date manually in format YYYY-MM-DD.

-    Otherwise you can just advance time with the folloring command:
+    Otherwise you can just advance time with the following command:
         '--advance_time'    Follow the command with the amount of days you which to advance.

     For example, if the current date should be the 15th of December of 2023 then: